Get a Free Consultation!

 How Quickly Should I Hire an Attorney?

 Immediately—as soon as you’ve received medical attention.
 Timing is crucial.
-Witnesses need to be interviewed, measurements obtained and photographs taken.
+Witnesses need to be interviewed, evidence gathered and photographs taken.
 An experienced personal injury attorney will take care of those matters to help preserve the integrity of your case.

 - keep a list of things you need to remember in case you’re ever involved in an accident.